The Best Chicken Fajitas

 You know those nights when you’re like, WTF should I make?
-I have them more than i care to admit and 99% of the time my answer comes in the form of fajitas and DIY Burrito Bowls.
-In the spirit of mixing things up a little bit, I present to you my Poblano Chicken Fajitas.
-This dish is my jam and also goes really well in a bowl.
-You can thank me later
+I have them more than I care to admit and 99% of the time my answer comes in the form of fajitas and DIY Burrito Bowls.
+These Poblano Chicken Fajitas are exactly that kind of weeknight hero.

 Why I Love This Recipe